 CEO of Fondation Botnar, Dr Stefan Germann commented: “At Fondation Botnar, we believe that the only way to create a healthy, safe, and supportive online environment for young people is to make sure there is space for them to define and create it.
 For the first time, our partnership will empower young people to take centre stage as the active shapers of the human rights-respecting digital future they want to see.”

 The first phase of the program will undertake research to better understand the challenges and provide evidence-based policy recommendations.
 This will culminate in the release of a research report that will analyse the impact of AI, big data systems and surveillance on the health and wellbeing of young people, and their human rights.

 Building on the evidence collected, the second phase will work to build awareness of digital risks among children and young people.
 It will create a global movement to drive change and ensure youth perspectives are heard by governments and technology companies.
 The program will be active in several different geographies and combine Global work with national-level insights and strategies.
-Initial focus countries in the first phase are Argentina, Kenya, The Philippines and Ukraine, and other focus countries will be selected for the second phase.
+Initial focus countries in the first phase are Argentina, Kenya, and The Philippines, and other focus countries will be selected for the second phase.

 The program is calling on governments and technology companies to support young people’s health and wellbeing online.
 It aims to hold governments to account for children and youth rights and hold Big Tech such as Meta and Twitter to account through Amnesty’s Silicon Valley Initiative.

 The program will be led by the perspectives of children and young people, who will, in all their diversity, shape every stage of the program.